Altinn/altinn-studio-docs/content/notifications/_index.en.md

 #### Future improvements

 In the future, we plan to extend our notification channel options to provide even more flexibility and convenience.
 Our goal is to support a wider range of communication platforms.
-This expansion will allow both  your organisation and the end users to communicate through the channels that best suit the end users preferences and communication habits.
+This expansion will allow both  your organization and the end users to communicate through the channels that best suit the end users preferences and communication habits.

 Stay tuned for updates as we continue to enhance our notification capabilities to better serve your needs.